Hakash035/Music-App/README.md

 ## DB Schema :

-Database Schema caan be found in the below link
+Database Schema can be found in the below link

 https://drawsql.app/teams/hakashs-team/diagrams/onboarding-task